Grant Terms & Conditions

 Agreement from the cooperating organization to participate in any financial review by BVC of activities connected with the grant.

-REPORTING REQUIRMENTS
+REPORTING REQUIREMENTS

 Applicant/Recipient organizations must maintain copies of all receipts and bank statements related to grant-funded expenditures in accordance with the terms of qualification and any applicable local and international laws.